 As we look ahead to 2025 and beyond, our ambition is to achieve investment-grade rating while further embedding digitalization across our organization.
-Our core objective is being a focused, specialized bank with a selective product range and customer base one that embraces diversity, fosters inclusion, and is positioned for long-term success.
+Our core objective is being a focused,

+We remain committed to closely monitoring these developments and will take timely and strategic actions where necessary to safeguard our business and navigate the evolving landscape. specialized bank with a selective product range and customer base one that embraces diversity, fosters inclusion, and is positioned for long-term success.
 In this regard, we are excited to announce that in the first part of 2025 we embark on a rebranding journey, introducing a new name and visual identity for our bank to reflect our adaptive, efficient, and sustainable aspirations.

-A word of thanks
+A Word of Thanks